Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 About the Clinical Team

-Written by Madison Marcus-Paddison, LMSW at Bright Spot Counseling and EMDR Treatment Center, a Michigan-based practice focused on trauma-informed therapy and thoughtful medication support.
+Written by Madison Marcus-Paddison, LMSW at Bright Spot Counseling and EMDR Treatment Center, a Michigan-based practice focused on trauma-informed therapy and thoughtful, individualized support.

 Share This Article: